lightning-uq-box/experiments/README.md

 - [Digital Typhoon](./digital_typhoon/)
 - [SKIPPD](./skippd/)

 The contain a `run_script.py` which will execute and experiment and store evaluated results for all datasplits.
 Experiments are configured based on yaml files that are stored in a `configs` subdiretory of each dataset experiment directory.
+We have three "types" of config files:

+- `dataset.yaml` configuration specific to the dataset and datamodule
+- `trainer.yaml` configuration of experiment naming and Lightning Trainer
+- `model_name.yaml` configuration of specific hyperparameters to a model

 To run experiments on your machine, you need to make the following changes:

 In `dataset.yaml` files, adapt the `root` argument to your preferred local directory.
 Dataset will automatically be downloaded when running the script for the first time.
 ```yaml